hanruizhang/Pathway-Network-Analysis/index.md

 * [g:SNPense](https://biit.cs.ut.ee/gprofiler/snpense): Map human SNPs to genes

 ### 3.2 [GSEA](http://software.broadinstitute.org/gsea/index.jsp): Use all genes with fold change and p-value (recommended)
+* Download the GSEA desktop app by clicking [here](http://software.broadinstitute.org/gsea/index.jsp) and then "Download".
+Login with your email and choose the Mac vs Windows version appropriate.
 * GSEA analysis needs two files
 	* A rank file (.rnk): using the codes below (and modify as needed) to generate a txt file then add ".rnk" to the end of the file name